Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Methods

 After performing $N$ measurements, we observe a subset of the Hilbert space elements or grid cells, $\Omega^- \subset \Omega$.
 The remaining states (or grid cells), $\Omega \setminus \Omega^-$, are effectively unseen.
+In this setup, the estimator of \Eq{eq:full-estimator} can be re-expressed as:

-The missing mass contribution from $\Omega \setminus \Omega^-$ introduces a bias to the integral estimation, leading to a consistent underestimation.
+The missing contribution from $\Omega \setminus \Omega^-$ introduces a systematic bias to the integral estimation, leading to an underestimation in its absolute value.
 This bias can be explicitly evaluated as

 where $I$ is the true integral over the complete domain $\Omega$ and $\hat{I}_{\text{obs}}$ is the estimator of the integral, based solely on the observed outcomes from performing $N$ measurements on the PQC.